webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 ## `ignoreBinaries`

 Array of binaries to exclude from the report.
-No wildcards allowed.
+Regular expressions allowed.
 Example:

 ```json title="knip.json"
 {